radon-h2020/demo-datapipeline-validation-and-load-testing/README.md

 # Prerequisites
 - Deploy the data pipelines for thumbnail gneration by following the steps [here](https://github.com/radon-h2020/demo-lambda-thumbgen-tosca-datapipeline).
 Latest Version of sources codes for the deployment can be downloaded form [here](https://github.com/mainak89/Data-pipeline-Validation-And-Load-Testing-with-Multiple-images)
-- The demo application for thumnail genration with data pipeline should be deployed.
+- The demo application for thumbnail generation with data pipeline should be deployed.
 - Java9
 - Apache Jmeter
 - aws-java-sdk-s3 JAR 1.11.313 dependencies [jar files](https://jar-download.com/artifacts/com.amazonaws/aws-java-sdk-s3/1.11.313/source-code)